DNA-I-CHING/BHD_MapMis_Editor/README.md

 ## Keep working on it.
 Feel free to continue what’s already been done.
 If you have any questions, feel free to contact me on Discord at @duz1ht.
+Use AI to better understand the index.html file since it’s a simple file, to see what is and isn’t implemented.
 ## Contributors so far
 biggy, Demonic, dataspiller, Scott (NovaHQ), AngelExalted